dadaxingxing/pdf_converter/README.txt

 Ensure Microsoft Word is installed on your computer.
 Verify the folders you select exist and have write permissions.
 Run the program as Administrator if needed.
+Open task manager and close all instances of microsoft word document.